mmdanggg2/D3D9DrvRTX/README.md

 	This is to approximate the light radius cutoff effect of the regular renderer, which is not possible to achive with physically based lights. `brightnessSetting` is the value of the in game brightness slider * 2, where the slider's middle value (0.5) multiples light brighnesses by 1.0

 ## Developer setup
-You will need to have Visual Studio installed with the windows sdk, as well as the Direct3D 9 SDK.
+You will need to have Visual Studio installed with the Windows SDK, as well as the Direct3D 9 SDK.

-For each game, copy an installation of that game into the `installs`.
-UT 469d for example would go in `installs/install_ut469d`, where the game code matches the names in `sdks`.
+For each game, copy an installation of that game into the `installs` directory.
+UT 469d for example would go in `installs/install_ut469d/`, where the game code matches the names in `sdks`.

 To set the current game, simply run the corresponding .bat file in `scripts`.
 This creates `sdk` and `install` directory symlinks to the appropriate folders in `sdks` and `installs`.
 The vs project is setup to use the `sdk` folder for headers and libs, and save the built dll into `install/System`